North America → Haiti

 During your HAITI experience you will:

-Thanks to your visit, GOALS Haiti will be able to achieve goals such as:
+Thanks to your visit, Haitian Initiative will be able to achieve goals such as:

-GOALS Community service project.
-Friendly Soccer Match.
-Evening in the city.
+Free time at the beach.
+Beach soccer.
 Social and Emotional Intelligence Workshop 2: Social Entrepreneurship and Design Thinking.

 A school backpack is ideal as it will be used for day trips.